QPH-Coding/QWebServer/docs/developer.log.md

 ## Log

+## 2022.10.04

+- 16:06:40: Change the development environment, now I develop in VM and can use mysql++ to connect to mysql.
+And I find that I ignore 2 important thing, one is I must write the response head, the other one is I should deal with the signal.

+- 22:50:27: Finish Object Pool and can use mysql connector `mysql++`.
+Now add the file will add head `content-type` and `content-length` automatically.

+The day after:

+- Use ElasticSearch

+- Design user table

+- Finish Http implements

+- Write some html

 ## 2022.10.03

 - 11:31:41: Reconstruct the AsyncLog4Q, use `#define` can log the source file and the code line.